 In the summer, Jackie Cox and Church Action on Poverty organised a residential meeting in Windermere.
-This important event brought different groups together who are fighting against poverty so that they could share their experiences, expertise and views.
-Representing ATD Fourth World were Ian a new activist who recently started volunteering for ATD Fourth World UK and Seamus a long-term activist and family member.
+This event brought different groups together who are fighting against poverty so that they could share their experiences, expertise and views.
+Representing ATD Fourth World were: Ian, a new activist who recently started volunteering for ATD Fourth World UK, Seamus a long-term activist, and Naomi from the team.

 Ian remembers, “It was my first time representing ATD Fourth World UK.
 At first I was a bit apprehensive, but the company of Seamus and Naomi gave me the confidence to give my presentation to the rest of the group.”

-Seamus said, “Ian asked me, ‘would you like to speak first?’, and I said, ‘Go ahead.’
-He went first.
-We both spoke up.
+Seamus said, “Ian asked me, ‘Would you like to speak first?’, and I said, ‘Go ahead.’
 He didn’t need any help from me.
-He did well.
 I told him how well he did.
-It is really important to support each other is, when I first spoke out the first time I remember how hard it was, and now I have the confidence to help others.
+It is really important to support each other.
+When I spoke out the first time I remember how hard it was.
+Now I have the confidence to help others.”

-In preparation to the meeting, Ian and Seamus were asked to pick up themes they wanted to present at the conference in order to write their speeches.
-Ian decided to share his experience of volunteering with ATD Fourth World at the Open Community Lunch organised every Thursday.
-“It is a chance for different people to meet up, and to make friends.
-We all get involved in the cooking and preparing the meal and it makes me feel good at the end of day seeing people enjoy the food and the company
+In preparation for the meeting, Ian and Seamus were asked to pick themes they wanted to present.
+Ian decided to share his experience of volunteering with ATD Fourth World at the Open Community Lunch organised every Thursday: “It is a chance for different people to meet up, and to make friends.
+We all get involved in the cooking and preparing the meal and it makes me feel good at the end of day seeing people enjoy the food and the company.”

 Seamus spoke about helping Ian to prepare, saying: